peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * `boolean equals​(java.lang.Object obj)`<br>
- Determines whether this object's mantissa (significand), exponent, and properties are equal to those of another object and that other object is an arbitrary-precision binary float.
+ Determines whether this object's mantissa (significand), exponent, and properties are equal to those of another object and that other object is an arbitrary-precision binary floating-point number.
 * `boolean EqualsInternal​(EFloat otherValue)`<br>
  Determines whether this object's mantissa (significand) and exponent are equal to those of another object.